gravitational/hackernews-challenge/README.md

 - **Top Stories** -  [https://hacker-news.firebaseio.com/v0/topstories](https://hacker-news.firebaseio.com/v0/topstories.json?print=pretty) This simply return a list of ids for all the top stories
 - **Story API** -  [https://hacker-news.firebaseio.com/v0/item/8863](https://hacker-news.firebaseio.com/v0/item/8863.json?print=pretty) This returns data for a story
 - **Comment API** -  [ https://hacker-news.firebaseio.com/v0/item/2921983]( https://hacker-news.firebaseio.com/v0/item/2921983.json?print=pretty) This returns data for a comment and is the same url as above. **note: the numbers in those urls are ids for stories or comments**
+6. Each page should have a unique URL (ex. localhost:8080/article/12121. note, it doesn't need to work on refresh as this will require some server side modifications

 ### Setup Directions